Matthew Boldy Game Preview: Wild vs. Rangers

 Boldy Stats vs. the Rangers

-- The Rangers have conceded 19 goals in total (only 1.9 per game), which ranks second in the NHL for fewest goals allowed.
+- The Rangers have given up 26 goals in total (just 2.2 per game), the third-fewest allowed in the NHL.

 Watch the NHL on Max with the B/R Sports Add-On